-See Chapter 3 of this guide, 'Private Equity Funds and Institutional Investors in M&A', for an overview of transactions involving private equity funds and other institutional investors in Latin America.
+See the 'Private Equity Funds and Institutional Investors in M&A' chapter in this guide for an overview of transactions involving private equity funds and other institutional investors in Latin America.

-For an introduction to the term 'legal transplant,' see Watson, Alan, Legal Transplants: An approach to Comparative Law, 2nd ed, University Press of Virginia, 1993.
+For an introduction to the term 'legal transplant,' see Watson, Alan, Legal Transplants: An approach to Comparative Law (2nd edition, University Press of Virginia, 1993).